Walt Disney World Theme Park and Resort Closures and Rehabs

 Disney’s Caribbean Beach Resort

 - Disney’s Caribbean Beach Resort will see a reimagining of Centertown that will add more amenities to this dining and shopping marketplace.
-Old Port Royale Food Court, Shutters at Old Port Royale, Cabana Pool Bar and Calypso Trading Post will be closed from refurbishment from May 1.
-Work is expected to take place for two years.
+Old Port Royale Food Court, Shutters at Old Port Royale, Cabana Pool Bar and Calypso Trading Post will be closed from refurbishment through the fall of 2018.
 There will be a variety of dining options available for breakfast, lunch and dinner.
-Centertown will serve breakfast and dinner and a selection of grab-and-go meals will be conveniently available for purchase in three island markets located in the Aruba, Jamaica and Martinique regions of the Resort.
+Centertown, a dining location, will serve an all-you-care-to-enjoy buffet for breakfast and dinner.
+A selection of grab-and-go meals will be conveniently available for purchase in three island markets located in the Aruba, Jamaica and Martinique regions of the Resort.
+Additional a la carte offerings will be available at mobile food vending locations.
 Additionally, in-room dining will remain available.
+Additional work is being done around the resort to prepare for Disney Skyliner gondola system.
 Any work most likely to cause a noise impact will not begin until 9:00 a.m.

 Disney’s Coronado Springs Resort